linyows/octopass/README.md

 -----------

 This is user management tool for linux by github.
-The name-resloves and authentication is provided the team or collaborator on github.
+The name-resolves and authentication is provided the team or collaborator on github.
 Features easy handling and ease of operation.

 Usage